Bion Tsang: Biography

 Bion Tsang was born in Lansing, Michigan to Chinese parents.
-His father, Paul Ja-Min Tsang (章哲民), received a PhD from Michigan State University in metallurgy and his mother, Helena Rosa Lit (列国梅), pursued a doctorate in political science.
+His father, Paul Ja-Min Tsang (章哲民), received a PhD from Michigan State University in metallurgy and his mother, Helena Rosa Lit (列國梅), pursued a doctorate in political science.
 When Tsang was 6 weeks old, his family moved to Poughkeepsie, New York, where his father started a 30-year career as an engineer at IBM.

 Tsang began piano studies at age six and added cello a year later.
 At age eight he entered the Juilliard School of Music Pre-College Division, where he studied cello with Ardyth Alton, Channing Robbins and Leonard Rose and piano with Edgar Roberts.
 Tsang attended Harvard University for college, returning to Poughkeepsie on weekends to study cello with Luis Garcia-Renart.
 He received his Bachelor of Arts degree from Harvard, where he was nominated for a Rhodes Scholarship and graduated with honors in January 1989.
 Subsequently, he spent the next six months in London, England studying cello privately with William Pleeth, before moving on to Yale University to study cello with Aldo Parisot.
 Tsang received a Master of Music degree from Yale in June 1991 and a Master of Musical Arts degree in June 1993.

 Tsang met his wife, Amy Levine, also a concert cellist and teacher, at the Marlboro Music Festival in Vermont.
 Amy's father, Julius Levine, was a concert double bassist and teacher and her mother, Caroline Levine, is a concert violist and teacher.
 Amy and Bion have three children: Bailey, Henry and Maia.
 Two of his children currently reside in Austin, Texas.
 The oldest, Bailey Tsang, moved to Los Angeles, California to pursue a career in Visual Effects or VFX.
-He currently works at FuseFX in the Virtual Production Department.
+Having worked at Ingenuity Studios, Digital Domain, FuseFX, AGBO, Evil Eye Pictures and InterPositive, he currently works at Eyeline Studios as a Stage Technical Artist.